rakannimer/dancing-charts/README.md

-# Dancing Spreadsheets
+# Dancing Charts

-Reads Google spreadsheets and converts them to animated charts with React.
+Animated Google Charts with React.

 ## Usage

-The Component reads from a Google Spreadsheet.
+The Component reads the state of the chart from a Google Spreadsheet.
 An example one is provided, but you can change it from the user interface.

 The SpreadSheet should have 2 sheets :